dmtrKovalenko/ns-react-18next/README.md

 ```

 ### Usage
-Use another provider to share namespace between components sub-tree and `<Translate>` component for getting localized string.
+Use another provider to share namespace between components sub-tree.
+Any `<Translate>` component under this provider will render translated string of shared namespace + children string.
 Note that when the language will be changed (with a help of `i18n.changeLanguage()`) - every translate will rerender by itself.

 ```jsx
 import { Translate, NameSpaceProvider } from 'ns-react-i18next'